robillard-andrew-portfolio/portfolio/_behind-the-scenes/shot-in-the-dark-live-sessions.md

       We made the decision not to try and hide lights, or other camera operators.
 We wanted everyone and everything involved to be part of the final video where possible.
+  - type: image-text-split-middle
+    enabled: true
+    title: Working on a budget
+    flipped: true
+    overlap: false
+    content: >-
+      Each band paid a small fee to participate, but that was the only funding we were working with.
+There wasn't a huge rental budget and so we shot on the cameras we already owned.
+I shot the main angle with a Canon c100, and the two other operators were using a GH4 and GH5.

+      For lighting we were able to borrow from a few people and ended up with three Aputure 120D's, an Aputure 300D, and two small LED panels.
+We had a full audio team as well but I won't pretend to know enough about what they were doing to explain it.
+    img: /images/uploads/jeff.jpg
 ---